-Evaluating the success of students submitted via RPL (recognition of prior learning) for access on the Milpark Postgraduate Diploma (PGD) in Banking Qualification (NQF 8).
+Evaluating the success of students admitted via RPL (recognition of prior learning) for access on the Milpark Postgraduate Diploma (PGD) in Banking Qualification (NQF 8).

 Recognition of prior learning (RPL) is an important tool for all role-players in the education and training sphere, and is high on the Agenda of the Minister of Higher Education and Training in South Africa.
 Hence, there is a great need for South African studies around the successes of RPL – as guidance and as reinforcement.
 This study was presented at the Stadio Academic Conference in October 2018 with the title: “Evaluating the Success of RPL Students on the Postgraduate Diploma (PGD) in Banking Qualification (NQF 8)".
 The authors were able to show that RPL students indeed can be successful, if RPL processes are in place and followed carefully.
 Various measurements for success were discussed and analysed, and it was concluded that a combination of criteria is best suited to influence the situation positively, rather than only using one or two specific criteria.

 Servaas de Kock, Milpark Education

 Dr Antje Hargarter, Milpark Education

 Keywords: RPL, industry-focussed programmes, success / impact of educational programmes